bregman-arie/devops-exercises/README.md

   * Availability zone
   * Region
   * Edge location</summary><br><b>
-AWS regions are data centers hosted across different geographical locations worldwide, each region is completely independent of one another.
+AWS regions are data centers hosted across different geographical locations worldwide, each region is completely independent of one another.<br>

-Within each region,There are multiple isolated locations known as Availability Zones.
-Multiple availability zones insure high availability in case one of them goes down.
+Within each region, there are multiple isolated locations known as Availability Zones.
+Multiple availability zones ensure high availability in case one of them goes down.<br>

 Edge locations are basically content delivery network which caches data and insures lower latency and faster delivery to the users in any location.
 They are located in major cities in the world.
 </b></details>